To put it abruptly, yes, shops in the UK can legally refuse cash payment.

 Accepting cash payments can bring a number of benefits.

-Cash is particularly useful for small businesses dealing with low value but frequent transactions, where it saves money on processing fees.
+Cash is particularly useful for small businesses dealing with low value but frequent transactions, saving money on processing fees.
+It can also reduce overheads related to securely storing sensitive electronic payment data.

 It improves accessibility of businesses’ products and services.
 This helps groups that use cash as their primary payment method (such as the elderly), and gives others more choice of payments methods.

 Cash payments promote debt free transactions.
 This can help some consumers better control and manage their spending.
-It can also show that your business is factoring in a payment method for vulnerable groups.
+It can also show that your business is factoring in a payment method vulnerable groups.

-Finally, cash is a reliable back up in the event of technology errors or breakdowns.
+Last, but certainly not least, cash is a reliable back up in the event of technology errors or breakdowns.

 Conclusion